joonaskiuru/learn-language-app/README.md

 ## Admin
 ![Admin Page](/readme/Screenshot_2.png)

-In the Admin section the user can create and delete exercises (provided that the user has admin privileges).
+In the Admin section the user can create and delete exercises.

+**Only users with admin rights can create or delete exercises.**